wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/polling-consumer.md

 # Polling Consumer

-This section explains, through an sample scenario, how the Polling Consumer EIP can be implemented using WSO2 ESB.
+This page explains how you can implement a sample scenario of the Polling Consumer EIP using the WSO2 Micro Integrator.

 ## Introduction to Polling Consumer

-The Polling Consumer EIP allows the ESB to explicitly make a call when the application wants to receive a message.
+The Polling Consumer EIP allows the WSO2 MI to explicitly make a call when the application wants to receive a message.

 !!! info
     For more information, see the [Polling Consumer](http://www.eaipatterns.com/PollingConsumer.html).